project-oak/oak/README.md

 Sample flow:

--   Developer writes business logic for the Oak VM using a high-level language and compiles it to WebAssembly for the Oak platform.
+-   ISV writes business logic for the Oak VM using a high-level language and compiles it to WebAssembly for the Oak platform.
 -   The Oak Client connects to the Oak Server scheduler, and requests the creation of an Oak VM instance running the compiled WebAssembly business logic.